john-org/2-react-Intro/readme.md

 };
 ```

-And pass the function down to the Pirate component:
+Since we are going to create a delete button in each Pirate instance, we'll pass the function down to the Pirate component:

 ```js
 <div className="pirate">